aaslam-collab/PracticalStatisticsForDataScientistsNotes/exploratory-data-analysis.md

   <img width="630" alt="image" src="https://github.com/aaslam-collab/PracticalStatisticsForDataScientistsNotes/assets/82915930/4f444ea7-c972-4674-ab79-dd75320462d1">

 ## Location and Estimates for Location
 - Location: Considered a basic step for exploring data and getting a typical value from your data set.
+An estimate of where most of the data is located (i.e., its central tendency)
 - Examples of Estimates of location:
   - Mean/AVG (Sum of vals divided by number of vals).
   - Weighted Mean (Sum of all vals times a weight divided by sum of weights).